-To the Board of Trustees McClain County 911 Trust Authority Purcell, Oklahoma 73080
+To the Trustees of McClain County 911 Trust Authority Purcell, Oklahoma 73080

-We have audited the accompanying modified cash basis financial statements of the business-type activities of the McClain County 911 Trust Authority, as of and for the year ended June 30, 2011, which comprise the Authority's basic financial statements and have issued our report thereon dated November 9, 2011.
-The Authority did not prepare a Management's Discussion and Analysis that the Governmental Accounting Standards Board has determined is necessary to supplement, although not required to be a part of the basic financial statements.
+We have audited the modified cash basis financial statements of the business-type activities of the McClain County 911 Trust Authority, a component unit of McClain County, Oklahoma, as of and for the year ended June 30, 2012, which collectively comprise the Authority's basic financial statements and have issued our report thereon dated November 14, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.